Economic Research

 and managed at group level (maximum risk diversification).

-Smoothly functioning risk management and value-based management building on this will thus
+Smoothly functioning risk management and value-based management building on this will thusbecome the key competitive factor.

-On the whole, the benefits will be felt by the big, cash-rich and broadly based companies that possess
+On the whole, the benefits will be felt by the big, cash-rich and broadly based companies that possessthe resources needed to introduce modern corporate governance methods.
+This will improve

 their risk management and add value.
 They could, for example, reduce the volatility of their insurance